BeomjinSouth/Rubric/README.md

    ```
 3. The API will be available at `http://127.0.0.1:8000`.

+The server stores conversation history and the background summary in **Firebase**.
+The default configuration in `app/main.py` uses a sample Firebase project.
+If
+you wish to use your own, edit the `FIREBASE_CONFIG` dictionary.

 There is also a `/reset` endpoint to clear any stored conversation and background summary.

 These endpoints are minimal placeholders that save uploaded files and generate